-The Company's financial instruments include cash and accounts payable and accrued liabilities.
+The Company's financial instruments include cash, amounts receivable, loans payable, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at September 30, 2019 and 2018, the Company had no instruments to classify in the fair value hierarchy.
+As at December 31, 2019 and 2018, the Company had no instruments to classify in the fair value hierarchy.

-The Company's risk exposures and the impact on the Company's financial instruments are summarized below:
+The Compny's risk exposures and the impact on the Company's financial instruments are summarized below: